Surface instabilities in laminar compressible boundary layers with sublimation: Abstract

 \section{Abstract}

-Surface patterns on ablating materials are observed in high-speed ground and flight tests, but the mechanisms behind their formation are not known.
-In this paper, the origin of surface patterns is investigated via a local linear stability analysis of compressible laminar boundary layers over a flat camphor plate.
+Surface patterns on ablating materials are known to appear in both high-speed ground and flight tests, but the mechanisms behind their formation are not known.
+In this paper, the origins of surface patterns are investigated via a local linear stability analysis of compressible laminar boundary layers over a flat camphor plate.
 The effects of sublimation and conjugate heat transfer are included both on the baseflow and the linear fluctuations.
-This framework identifies one mode that fully characterizes the stability of the surface, which becomes unstable when the wall temperature exceeds that of an adiabatic wall, $T_{ad}$.
-These findings are consistent with experimental observations, where laminar flow conditions at adiabatic wall temperatures are found to be stable.
-The analysis also reveals that the nature of this surface mode varies as a function of the oblique angle $\psi = \tan^{-1}{\beta/\alpha}$, where $\alpha$ and $\beta$ are the streamwise and spanwise wavenumbers.
-Specifically, for baseflow temperatures below $\approx 1.15~T_{ad}$, the surface mode is most unstable at $\psi = 0$.
-Conversely, above $\approx 1.15~T_{ad}$ the surface is most unstable near the sonic angle $\psi_s = \cos^{-1}(1/M_e)$, which is the angle at which the normal Mach number equals one.
-Finally, a critical wavenumber is identified (i.e., one at which the temporal growth rate reaches a maximum) that is in good agreement with available experimental observations of turbulent flows.
+This newly developed framework identifies a single mode that fully characterizes the stability of the surface, and this surface mode becomes unstable under laminar conditions only when the wall temperature exceeds that of an adiabatic wall, $T_{ad}$.
+These findings are consistent with experimental observations, where laminar flow conditions at adiabatic wall temperatures are observed to be stable.
+The present analysis also reveals that the nature of this surface mode varies as a function of the oblique angle $\psi = \tan^{-1}{\beta/\alpha}$, where $\alpha$ and $\beta$ are the streamwise and spanwise wavenumbers.
+As the wall temperature increases, the most unstable orientation of the surface mode shifts from streamwise alignment ($\psi = 0$), toward the sonic angle ($\psi = \psi_s = \cos^{-1}(1/M_e)$), and then towards spanwise alignment ($\psi = 90^\circ$).
+Finally, a critical wavenumber is identified (i.e., one at which the temporal growth rate reaches a maximum) which implies the formation of a surface pattern of a specific wavelength and orientation.